CD Cobán Imperial

 Club Deportivo Cobán Imperial (/es/), nicknamed Los Príncipes Azules ("The Blue Princes"), is a Guatemalan professional football club based in Cobán, Alta Verapaz.
-They compete in the Liga Guate, the top tier of Guatemalan football.
+They compete in the Liga Bantrab, the top tier of Guatemalan football.

 They play their home games in the Estadio Verapaz.

-It's one of the traditional clubs of Guatemala, the club became league champions for the first time in 2004, when they defeated Municipal in the Clausura tournament final.
+It is one of the traditional clubs of Guatemala, the club became league champions for the first time in 2004, when they defeated Municipal in the Clausura tournament final.
 The club was relegated from Liga Mayor after losing a play-off to Zacapa and spent 2007 until 2014 in the Primera División Group "A" or "B".
 Following a win over Mictlán in May 2015, Cobán was promoted to the Liga Mayor where they currently play.